ciarancourtney/concurrent_java_examples/README.md

 Java JDK 1.8.0_102 x64 on Windows 10

+## Benchmarking

+All java samples are coded to except stdin of matrix size and thread_count, and each sample outputs duration in miliseconds and thread_count in stdout.

+A python script (bench.py) is used to execute each sample pragmatically, log results, and plot a 2D line chart of time Vs matrix size.
+This requires the matplotlib package to be installed.

+Parameters, JVM, iterations can easily be altered in future.

 ## Matrix1.java (no threading)

 This piece of code creates 2 random matrices A & B of shape 1000x1000 and computes the product of them, matrix C.
 This takes of the order of 2700 ± 100ms and consumes 5 threads according to Netbeans profiler.

 ## Matrix2.java (sequential threading per multiplication)